KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 pagefind: false
 ---

-## Common things
+## Project writing tips

 -   Start each project with a day spent on project planning, scope (including features), rough estimate.
--   Do the first iteration of the project, which includes building a "hello, world" equivalent.
-This should include all the things, other than the actual core features (like deployment, docs, source control, ...).
+-   Do the first iteration of project, which includes building a "hello, world" equivalent.
+This should include all the things (like deployment, docs, source control, ...) other than the actual core features.
 -   Refine the original estimate.
 -   After feature completion, do a review of the code base to ensure DRY, Orthogonality, ... principles are being followed.
 Refer to the following resources
     -   [The Pragmatic Programmer](../books/general_programming/the_pragmatic_programmer_your_journey_to_mastery/)
 -   Do an iteration focused on performance optimization.
 This is where subsections of code are analyzed to, improve performance.
+Also, check the network tab to identify and bottlenecks.
+-   Do one final iteration to verify Pragmatic Programmer principles are being met.
+-   Do a project retrospect.
+Work on refining the estimate and identifying how to make it more accurate in the future.

 ## Astro